ccntrq/web-ccntrq/pages/about-me.md

   >
 </div>

-I'm a software developer, open source enthusiast and Linux Nerd located in Hannover, Germany.
+I'm a software developer, open source enthusiast and Linux Nerd located in the northern Ruhrgebiet, Germany.
 Most of my open source work is done as `ccntrq`.

 I work as a fullstack web developer, but my interest for software development and programming languages goes way beyond that.